 Oprah Winfrey South Africa Leadership Program

-The Oprah Winfrey South Africa Leadership Experience is facilitated by the AYCGL’s Office of International Education and is sponsored by the Oprah Winfrey Scholars Program.
-The South Africa Leadership Program is a 12-day, all expenses paid experience in Cape Town and Johannesburg, South Africa.
+This Oprah Winfrey Scholars Program is a 12-day, all expenses paid experience in Johannesburg, Pretoria, Pilanesberg, and Cape Town, South Africa.
 The program focuses on the history and culture of South Africa, the fight for social justice in the country, and the current political, social, and public health challenges facing the country.

-A day of service at the Kliptown Youth Program (KYP) allowed scholars to tutor, support classroom activities, paint community members’ homes, serve food, and play soccer with the children.
-Finally, scholars appreciated the opportunity to enjoy the natural beauty of South Africa through excursions to Pilanesberg National Park, Table Mountain, and the Cape of Good Hope.
+A day of service at the Kliptown Youth Program (KYP) and other service sites allows scholars to tutor, support classroom activities, paint community members’ homes, serve food, and play soccer with the children.
+Finally, scholars enjoy the natural beauty of South Africa through excursions to Pilanesberg National Park, Table Mountain, and the Cape of Good Hope.